Health Advantage Checking Account (HSA)

 Stop in one of our many branches to open your Health Adavantage Checking account today.

 To find out how to become a customer at Bankers Trust, please call us at

-Additional disclosures regarding this account are found in the Consumer Terms and Conditions.
+Additional disclosures regarding this account are found in the Consumer Products and Services Terms and Conditions brochure.

 Important Notice: Health Savings Account (HSA) Distributions On September 3, 2010, the Internal Revenue Service (IRS) issued guidance regarding the use of tax-favored vehicles—such as HSAs—to pay for over-the-counter medicines and drugs.
 Beginning January 1, 2011, a distribution from an HSA for a medicine or drug is a tax-free qualified medical expense only if the medicine or drug: Requires a prescription; is an over-the-counter medicine or drug for which the individual has obtained a prescription; or is insulin.